 - How long has it typically taken to close marketing-assisted sales compared to those in which marketing hasn’t appeared to be involved?

 - How much have results in all these areas improved compared to previous years or quarters?

 What’s in the sales pipeline?
-Be sure to consider forecasted sales.
-Ask your team to find out:
+First, be sure to consider forecasted sales.
+Then, ask your team to find out: